lmcl-umd/websiteWork/content/authors/villagomez/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "miaclulli@gmail.com"
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Research Assistants
 ---
-Michael is a senior at the University of Maryland studying Neuroscience.
-He has aspirations to pursue a medical degree after completing his undergraduate studies.
-In his free time he likes to read, play soccer, and is currently learning bass guitar.
+Sofia Villagomez is majoring in biology and minoring in Spanish with the hopes of pursuing a career as a dentist.
+Part of her family is from Ecuador, so as a bilingual, she is very interested in the real world application and science behind code switching.
+In her free time she enjoys playing tennis, crocheting, and exploring!